Clarifai/examples/README.md

 This is a collection of examples for Clarifai-python.
-Use these examples to learn Clarifai and build your own robust and scalable applications.
+Use these examples to learn Clarifai and build your own robust and scalable AI applications.

+Experience the power of Clarifai in building Computer Vision , Natual Language processsing , Generative AI applications.

 Usage
 First, sign up for a free account at clarifai.com/explore and set your API key.